 VISION STATEMENT

 Careers education and guidance at Somervale School enables all students to have high aspirations through supported and informed decision-making about their futures.
-A clear guidance programme is of vital importance in ensuring that students are successful, make positive contributions to society and feel fulfilled in their working lives.
+A clear guidance programme, as well as embedding careers through the curriculum, is of vital importance in ensuring that students are successful, make positive contributions to society and feel fulfilled in their working lives.

 young people make informed choices about their futures, so they can develop their interests and potential, and follow the path that is right for them to progress into work